Oak – Year 5

 - Stationery - for the moment bringing in personal stationery is on hold.

 - Reading daily at home - c 20 minutes recommended to/with adult or independently.

 - Times tables - practise on www.studyladder.co.uk - students use unique username and password to access website and complete set rapid recall number skills tasks.
 Mr Lister's "fun" activities (read "tests") are every Fri am.
 Any children without access to the internet or needing to focus on 1 or 2 times tables will be provided with a unique home programme.
-I was delighted 7 children (more than a third of the class) recorded their best results in times table recall last week.
+I was delighted today 4 children recorded their best results in times table recall.
 Keep practising...it works.

 - We are reading "The Matchbox Diary" by Paul Fleischman.
 Please can you discuss with your children any significant events in their life that they might like to recall and memorialise with a token or keepsake that might fit into the matchbox they made e.g. sand or shell or stone signifying a favourite family beach holiday, a photo (it could be of their pet, family, friends), a ticket, a football card, a piece of cosmetic jewellery, a coin etc...nothing of extrinsic value please, intrinsic only.
 If the children could start bringing in these items this week please and store them in their trays...

 - Huge congratulations to the 4 boys that joined 6 Y6 boys and represented the school in the football tournament winning a gold medal in the small schools category and also a bronze medal overall.
 Not only did everyone play to the best of their ability and with enthusiasm but they were wonderful ambassadors for the school and we are very proud of both the way they played and their achievements.